Uzaaft/tel100/README.md

 TEL100 YouTube Channel:
 ## Contents
 This Github repository contains the source code for all the different examples used in the 2020 *August Blokk*.
-Due to the COVID-19 pandemeic the course will be held over the internett.
+Due to the COVID-19 pandemic the course will be held over the internett.
 The Github will be split in three parts, which will be as following:
 ```
 Tel100